search icon

 • Computer Equipment and Furnishings – Section 179 of the tax code allows up to 100% of computer equipment to be expensed annually, up to six figures.
 This is good news since it means that your new computer can be deducted in the same tax year.

-• Computer Software – Programs you purchase to facilitate your business operations, whether they’re a single download or a subscription service, can be deducted on your taxes.
+• Computer Software – Programs you purchase to facilitate your business operations, whether they’re a single download or a subscription service, can be deducted from your taxes.

 • Office Supplies – Supplies you use regularly, like shipping boxes and packing peanuts or printer paper and toner, can qualify as deductible expenses, provided they’re used solely for your business.